Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 Two datasets (MechaCar_MPG and Suspension_Coils) were imported into RStudio integrated development environment (IDE) in order to use R to perform the computation and analysis.

-Analysis: Write a short summary using a screenshot of the output from the linear regression, and address the following questions:

-1) Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-2) Is the slope of the linear model considered to be zero?
-Why or why not?
-3) Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

 ## Linear Regression to Predict MPG
 Objective: Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes by designing a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file